Sunny (2021 film): Plot

-Sunny lands at Kochi international Airport and heads to Hyatt International Hotel for quarantine.
+Sunny lands at Cochin International Airport and heads to Grand Hyatt Kochi for quarantine.
 On the way, he burns his passport and throws it out of the car.
 The cab driver asks him why, but Sunny says nothing to worry.
 In the hotel, he takes the most luxurious suite, where A. R. Rahman himself has once stayed.
 He calls his friend Kozhi Rajesh and says this is his new number.
 Rajesh asks him how he caa afford a luxurious suite because the last time he heard about Sunny was that Sunny is in financial difficulties.
 Sunny replies that his financial woes are over.

 He spends the entire first day drinking and finishes the bottle he had.
-The next day he desperately needs another one, but he Rajesh said that the hotel will not entertain that.
+The next day he desperately needs another one, but Rajesh said that the hotel will not entertain that.
 His cab driver also turns down his request.
 Sunny gets a call from SI Sadashivan Nair asking about his whereabouts, but desperate Sunny ends up asking the SI for a bottle of liquor.
 The SI instead refers him to a counselor, Doctor Eerali, who calls him later in the day and starts counselling him.

 During the conversations, it is reveled that Sunny married his childhood love Nimmi and is now going through a divorce.
 He reveals to Doctor Eerali that his first child died hours after birth and he moved to Abu Dhabi to get over the grief.
 There, he started having another affair, and that is the reason for his divorce.
 Nimmi is now eight months pregnant and she wants to have the flat they jointly own in Kochi.